Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

-For the same input data set, that is, for p polarization and $\theta_0=\ang{40}$ [Figs.~\ref{Fig:Ex1:ppol}(a) and \ref{Fig:Ex1:ppol_gamma}(a)], we also performed reconstruction based on the assumption that the surface-height autocorrelation function $W(|\pvec{x}|)$ had the stretched exponential form~\eqref{eq:30}.
-The set of variational parameters is therefore ${\mathcal P}=\{\delta^\star, a^\star, \gamma^\star\}$.
-When the minimization was started from the values $\delta^\star=\SI{8.00}{nm}$, $a^\star=\SI{150.00}{nm}$ and $\gamma^\star=1.00$, where the initial values of the two former parameters are identical to the initial values assumed in producing the results in Fig.~\ref{Fig:Ex1:ppol}, the reconstruction procedure produced the values $\delta^\star=\SI{23.11}{nm}$, $a^\star=\SI{459.74}{nm}$ and $\gamma^\star=1.95$ [Fig.~\ref{Fig:Ex1:ppol_gamma}].
-These values are rather close to the input values assumed when generating the scattering data; recall that the value of $\gamma$ in Eq.~\eqref{eq:30} that corresponds to the Gaussian correlation function~\eqref{eq:28_Gaussian} is $\gamma=2.00$.
-Moreover, when basing the reconstruction on the stretched exponential~\eqref{eq:30}, it is interesting to note that the value obtained of $\delta^\star$ only is marginally larger than what is obtained when assuming the Gaussian form for $W(|\pvec{x}|)$, while the value obtained for $a^\star$ is better by several nanometers.
+For the same input data set, that is, for p polarization and $\theta_0=\ang{40}$ [Figs.~\ref{Fig:Ex1:ppol}(a) and \ref{Fig:Ex1:ppol_gamma}(a)], we also performed reconstruction based on the assumption that the surface-height autocorrelation function $W(|\pvec{x}|)$ had the stretched exponential form~\eqref{eq:30} so that the set of variational parameters is ${\mathcal P}=\{\delta_\star, a_\star, \gamma_\star\}$.
+The motivation for using another trial function in the reconstruction of the same data set is that one often does not know in advance the form of the correlation function of a surface.
+Therefore, the use of the stretched exponential form~\eqref{eq:30} and the additional variable parameter that defines it, provides additional degree of freedom in the variation calculation over the assumption of using the Gaussian trial function~\eqref{eq:29_Gaussian}.
+When the minimization was started from the values $\delta_\star=\SI{8.00}{nm}$, $a_\star=\SI{150.00}{nm}$ and $\gamma_\star=1.00$, where the initial values of the two former parameters are identical to the initial values assumed in producing the results in Fig.~\ref{Fig:Ex1:ppol} and the value of $\gamma_\star$ implies an initial exponential correlation function, the reconstruction approach produced $\delta_\star=\SI{23.11(0.30)}{nm}$, $a_\star=\SI{459.7(6.8)}{nm}$ and $\gamma_\star=\SI{1.95(0.06)}{}$ [Fig.~\ref{Fig:Ex1:ppol_gamma}].
+These results are fully consistent with both the input values assumed when generating the scattering data and the results obtained when assuming the Gaussian trial function.
+Recall that the value of $\gamma$ in Eq.~\eqref{eq:30} that corresponds to the Gaussian correlation function~\eqref{eq:28_Gaussian} is $\gamma=2.00$.
+It is interesting to observe that when basing the reconstruction on the stretched exponential~\eqref{eq:30}, the result for $\delta_\star$ is only marginally different from the result for the same parameter obtained when assuming the Gaussian form for $W(|\pvec{x}|)$.
+Furthermore, a similar comparison for $a_\star$ reveals that the use of the stretched exponential trial function produce a number value for this parameter that is closer to the input value, while at the same time, the width of the confidence interval increases only slightly.
+That we obtain consistent results when reconstructing the same scattering data using different forms of the trial function, testifies to the robustness of the used approach.
 A summary of the reconstructed roughness parameters for p-polarized light can be found in the upper half of Table~\ref{tab:Ex01}.